VazkiiMods/Botania/doc/omake.md

 * Dislikes: Python, C/C++, software engineers who think theory is useless

 Dandelifeon is the eccentric young mathematics professor at the local university who specializes in the maths adjacent to theories of computation.
-(In practice, this means that students often get somewhat lost at their lectures.)
+In practice, this means that students often get somewhat lost at their lectures.

 Having worked through SICP at the age of 5 and graduated with a Ph.
 D at the age of 18, they rarely go out to socialize, preferring to instead bury themself in their studies.

-They spend their vanishingly little spare time ricing their Emacs installation, debating people online (often getting into pointless debates about languages with Heisei), and watching nerdy TV shows.
+They spend their vanishingly little spare time ricing their Emacs installation, debating people online (often getting into pointless debates about programming languages with Heisei Dream), and watching nerdy TV shows.

 ## Shulk Me Not
 Idea: likes hobbies with high skill ceiling (sports, skill games, etc.)